aonoa68/PlaceEmotionGAN/README.md

 ### 📘 Reference

 Onohara, A. (2025). *Modeling Emotional Dynamics in Cultural Evolution: A GAN-based Approach.*
-Proceedings of the Workshop on Cultural and Technological Processes (WCTP 2025).
+Proceedings of the Workshop on Computation: Theory and Practice (WCTP 2025).

 ---